Procurement And Working With Corby Borough Council

-Procurement has been recognised as an area that can assist with improving the service delivery to citizens.
+Procurement has been recognised as an area that can assist with improving the service delivery to the Council’s customers.

-With the introduction of a more forward-looking approach and strategic purchasing, progress can be achieved and investment of efficiency gains should lead to further improvements in the delivery of frontline services for the citizens of Corby Borough.
+With the introduction of a more forward-looking approach and strategic purchasing, progress can be achieved and investment of efficiency gains should lead to further improvements in the delivery of frontline services for Corby Borough Council’s customers.
 Releasing savings through effective procurement is a key element in meeting our savings target and achieving our corporate priorities.

 The Procurement Process

-The thresholds of the contract value determine the procurement process, and the choices that may be made; the rules for these contract values can be found by clicking on the link above.
+The thresholds of the contract value determine the procurement process, and the choices that may be made.

 Working with the Council

 There is a statutory duty on the Council to ensure that the procurement of goods, works and services represents the most efficient solution and that the best possible value-for-money has been achieved.